itaymev/My-Fitness-Friend/README.md

 - One button clear food entries
 - Load foods that have been previously saved
 - Save foods to load in the future
-- Pie chart visual representation
+- Pie charts visual representation for macronutrients
+- Bar charts visual representation for micronutrients

 # food_class.py
 A file containing definitions for python classes that are used throughout the application.